jmgore75/PracticalML/Abstract.md

   - Batch and online algorithms
   - Exciting algorithms

+- Ways to use Machine Learning
+  - To model and predict (of course)
+  - As a way to narrow down parameters or the search space before applying a more exhaustive algorithm
+  - As a way to explore the importance of features of your data (using forests)
+  - As a generic control vs. non-machine learning models

+- Feature selection and feature engineering

 - You should save the following attributes for every model you reduction.
 Store to disk as pickle or database.
   - Enough information to recreate a similar model